So What Can Be Done About Toads?

 The eye on the left was damaged and fused to the surrounding skin; the right eye was burnt out entirely and the surrounding skin continued to dissolve after the eye was gone.
 The vet's conclusion was that a caustic chemical was sprayed into the eyes of this toad.
 No other damage was seen on the body and, of course, the toad was in intense pain and left to suffer for a long time.
 This kind of behaviour is vile and unacceptable -- pest or not.

 The most humane way to kill juvenile and adult cane toads is to catch them and put them into a secure container with air holes (plastic takeaway food containers are ideal).
 Put the container in a refrigerator overnight which causes the toad to go into a coma-like state.
 Then move the container to the freezer the next morning and freeze until the next garbage collection day or freeze it for a couple days and then bury them in the backyard compost bin or garden bed.
 We actually include pain relief dissolved in water which is then poured into the container to drug the toads before they go in the fridge.

 Many people are afraid to touch cane toads.
 However, their skin is dry and they don't release any fluid from their glands unless you hit them or handle them very roughly.
 Remember, in the early days, adults and children used to keep cane toads as pets and they handled them all the time without problems.
 We used to have a moderate size toad here named Petunia who was handled all the time and taken to talks (she died from an airbourne disease that came in the door with a sick frog).
 Even Glen Ingram, a Curator of the Queensland Museum, had a huge pet toad named Betty who weighed well over 4 kilos!
-However, it is still best (because of bacterial diseases) to handle ALL toads with gloves or a plastic bag over your hand.
+However, it is still best (because of diseases) to handle ALL toads with gloves or a plastic bag over your hand.

 A last thought: when you next think of how you will kill the toads in your yard, ask yourself if you would kill an Australian frog that way.
 If it is inhumane for the frog, it is inhumane for the toad!